EvanYangYF/UAMS-University-Activity-Management-System-/README.md

 A University Activity Management System (UAMS) designed to manage and organize university activities efficiently.
 This system includes user management, activity management, participant management, attendance tracking, and report generation.

+## Installation Guide

+The installation package is located in the `UAMS_setup/Debug` directory.
+Follow these steps to install the system:

+1. Navigate to the `UAMS_setup/Debug` directory.
+2. Run the setup executable file.
+3. Follow the on-screen instructions to complete the installation.

 ## User Manual

 ### Table of Contents